daley-mottley/medical-calculator/project-plan/DESIGN.md

 - Improved empty state with icon and navigation button
 - Follows color palette and design principles for clarity and professionalism

+## Profile Page Redesign (2024-06-13)
+- The Settings and Theme section has been removed from the profile page.
+- A profile image is now displayed at the top of the profile card, using the Avatar component.
+- Users can upload or change their profile image by clicking the 'Change Profile Image' button, which opens a file picker.
+The selected image is displayed immediately and persisted in localStorage.
+- The username is now editable inline.
+Clicking 'Edit' next to the name field allows the user to change their name, with 'Save' and 'Cancel' options.
+The new name is saved to localStorage and reflected throughout the app.

+### User Flow
+1. User navigates to the profile page.
+2. User sees their profile image (or initials if no image) at the top, with a button to change it.
+3. User can click 'Edit' next to their name to update it, then save or cancel changes.
+4. All changes are persisted locally and reflected immediately in the UI.

 ## Design Principles

 1. **Clarity**: All information must be immediately understandable to busy medical professionals